QLaille/Queenside/doc/API.md

 # QUEENSIDE API

+#### First and foremost

+The API relies on the [Universal Chess Interface](https://ipfs.io/ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco/wiki/Universal_Chess_Interface.html) (UCI for short) for communicating between the server and its clients, and on the [Forsyth-Edwards Notation](http://portablegamenotation.com/Fen.html) (FEN) for declaring the state of a game.

 ## A message is consisted of 3 keywords: TYPE, NAME, COMMENT , separated by a colon **":"** and ends with a Line Feed **"\n"**

 ### TYPE defines the "scope" of the message